ec-intl/dotfiles/README.md

 The src directory contains standardized aliases, functions, and other scripts that the dotfiles use.
 The install script updates your `.bashrc` or `.zshrc` file to source the files in the src directories.
 After installing, you can use the aliases and functions in your terminal.

 The bin direcotry contains scripts that you can run from the command-line.
 The install script adds the bin directory to your PATH so that you can run the scripts from anywhere.
+See installation steps below.

 ## Installation